Copperminer02/Cancer-Statistical-Study/Breast_Cancer.md

 ## Data Analysis
-### Needs to be finished, more in depth
-In the preprocessing phase for supervised learning, categorical variables were turned into numerical variables in feature encoding.
-A logistic regression model was designed to predict breast cancer diagnosis

-Database will be created and housed in PostgreSQL via pgAdmin.

-Machine learning models will be connected to SQL database in Jupyter notebook importing the following libraries: sqlalchemy & psycopg2.

-The final cleaned & analyzed data will be exported as CSV files to be then utilized in Tableau for visualizations as deemed appropriate by group.

-ML Mockup and Data Flow

-Explore Clean Data: a.
-Descriptive Statistics: Count, Mean, Std, min, 25%, median, 75%, max Plot Data: a.Histograms to check normality and distribution Create a Training and Test Set of Data a. accuracy, recall, F1 score and precision. c.
-The F1 score will be used to measure the model’s accuracy and it’s a mean of precision and recall.
-F1 scores closer to 1 indicate lower false positives and lower false negatives The recall score measures the extent to which the model can correctly identify true positives.
-The accuracy score is the relationship between the number of correct predictions and total number of predictions.
-The precision score represents the relationship between the true positives and all positives.
+### Create a Training and Test Set of Data
+- accuracy, recall, F1 score and precision.
+- The F1 score will be used to measure the model’s accuracy and it’s a mean of precision and recall.
+- F1 scores closer to 1 indicate lower false positives and lower false negatives.
+- The recall score measures the extent to which the model can correctly identify true positives.
+- The accuracy score is the relationship between the number of correct predictions and total number of predictions.
+- The precision score represents the relationship between the true positives and all positives.

+### Model Classification:
-Model Classification: a.
-Build classification models to evaluate performance on the training data b.
-Supervised ML Models: random forest, decision trees, logistic regression, random forest, support vector mechanisms. c.
-The ML models robust against overfitting and consistent with the ML algorithms used in biomedical research.
+- Build classification models to evaluate performance on the training data
+- Supervised ML Models: random forest, decision trees, logistic regression, random forest, support vector mechanisms.
+- The ML models robust against overfitting and consistent with the ML algorithms used in biomedical research.

 Supervised Models Classification Report
 Logistic Regression Models: Using Logistic Regression to Predict Breast Cancer Diagnosis: